jin0x/meetgist-ai-powered-meeting-summary/README.md

 - **Core Services:**
   - Transcription service using AssemblyAI
-  - Summarization service using IBM Watson
+  - Summarization service using IBM Granite
   - Synthetic meeting generation using IBM Granite
   - Database management with Supabase
   - Slack bot for notifications and commands